grandoldian/AMSKeyboard/README.md

 * Some keymashes seem to press seemingly random keys
 * Typing too quickly sometimes has issues

 These latter two issues might prove unresolvable.
-Please help if you can.
+Any suggestions welcome.